 For this waiver application current Fy2010 was used, and there were no Medicare Part D figures in this data.

-iii.
 Factor G Derivation.
 The estimates of Factor G for each waiver year are included in Item J-1.
 The basis of these estimates is as follows:

-The basis for determining Factor G for years 1 and 2, institutional costs, was the average cost of ICF/ID services for Missouri DD Waivers, such as 0404.R0103, during FY'2013 which also use ICF/ID cost effectiveness.
+The basis for determining Factor G for years 1 and 2, institutional costs, was the average cost of ICF/ID services for Missouri iv.
+Factor G' Derivation.
+The estimates of Factor G' for each waiver year are included in Item J-1.
+The basis of these estimates is as follows:

+DD Waivers, such as 0404.R0103, during FY'2013 which also use ICF/ID cost effectiveness.
 Numbers were trended forward for years three through five.